Ambience.Install

 Use this rule

 Some teams will run both.
-Letta for the stateful agents themselves, Ambience as the org-wide context substrate the agents read from at session boundaries.
-Different layers.
+Letta for the stateful agents themselves, Ambience as the org-wide context substrate the agents read from at session boundaries, with policy and audit owned outside the agent.

 Read the category essay: Single-agent memory vs team context.
 Or the full reference for AI agents.